techidaily/site-instagram-clips/source/_posts/updated-in-2024-premier-experts-innovative-instragram-hlv-designs.md

 ![Crello Instagram Highlight Cover Maker](https://images.wondershare.com/filmora/article-images/crello-highlight-cover-editing-interface.jpg)

-It has a base of thousands of highly professional templates, already customized, which make your job easier.
-You can make a delightful cover for your special Instagram Story Highlights from its templates, and customize it objects, background, texts and even animations.
-And if you want to be more creative, start with a blank canvas, and use the available tools to edit your uploaded image, add effects or music.
-After finishing your design, you can directly post to your IG account or download it in multiple formats.

 <!-- affiliate ads begin -->
 <a href="https://ursime.pxf.io/c/5597632/2136548/16384" target="_top" id="2136548">
   <img src="//a.impactradius-go.com/display-ad/16384-2136548" border="0" alt="https://techidaily.com" width="728" height="90"/>